 (a) Open Space Design Standards: A minimum of 75% of the gross area of the lot must be identified on the plat or through a conservation easement as open space in order to meet planning objectives including preservation of visual open space, grazing, or other agricultural lands; trail easements; or the preservation of historic and cultural sites to meet the base density.
 Structures on the open space areas are prohibited.
 The open space conservation area shall include arable, irrigable land including grazing land and land associated with any acequia system if these conditions are present on the property.

 (b) Solid walls are prohibited.
 Any fencing shall allow for unobstructed views of the property.
+However, the provisions of this subsection's restriction of fences and walls apply only when the owner is seeking to demonstrate compliance with open space standards to qualify the property for approval of one dwelling unit per acre.

 (c) If the property does not meet the open space design standards above, density shall be a minimum of one dwelling unit per 1.5 acres.